 Cardio fitness is important, it will help you to improve your cardiovascular health and build stamina.
 But strength training is also important.
 Building strength will help your body stay strong in later life.
 Start with bodyweight exercises, instead of using weights, to stay safe.

 Yoga is a fantastic way to build strength gradually.
 It will also boost flexibility and circulation, which can decline in midlife.
 Try practising a little every day, adjusting any poses that you find difficult.
 You will be surprised how much increased flexibility will better your day to day life.

 Build Up Slowly

 Whatever exercises you choose to do, don’t rush.
+You can join the best gym in Newcastle and hire an instructor to help provide a customized exercise routine.
 Build up very slowly, listening to your body, resting when you need to, and even stopping if things don’t feel right.
 It may take a long time before you start to see and feel results but try to go easy on yourself.

 Wear the Right Kit

 Whenever we exercise, we need the right support to protect our bodies.
 You might need a good sports bra, supportive shoes, and compression socks or tights if you have any problems with circulation or varicose veins.
 And proper shoes with arches are especially important.
 A specialty store should be able to guide you to which shoes you need for the exercise you intend to do.

 Doing too much puts your body under too much pressure, which can cause fatigue, injury, and frustration.
 Make sure you have at least a day off between workouts, perhaps just going for a walk or gentle swim to avoid stiffness.

 Getting fit, and staying fit, in later life can be tough.
 But it’s worth it.
 Improving your strength and fitness can help you to live a longer and healthier life, and protect you from a wide range of health conditions.